Midas Man: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on six critics, indicating "mixed or average" reviews.

 The Guardian gave the film 3/5 stars, calling it an "uneven but well-meaning biopic" and writing: "Lashings of archive footage and obvious theatrical techniques such as split-screen projections and fourth-wall breaking monologues to camera from Fortune-Lloyd help to distract from the fact that the budget isn’t sufficient to recreate key moments in the Beatles’ history ...
 It’s all a bit too sanctified and safe – lacking in rock’n’roll edge perhaps – but Fortune-Lloyd’s core performance is deeply empathic".

 The Daily Telegraph also awarded 3/5 stars, calling the film a "superficial yet rip-roaring biopic" and writing: "A more thoughtful character study would have been obliged to venture into the “fifth Beatle’s” psyche and unpick his struggles with his homosexuality and with the drug use that resulted in a fatal overdose at the age of 32.
 It would also have to get under the skin of the band he helped usher to global fame rather than, as is the case with Joe Stephenson’s rudimentary biopic, portray them as mere cut-outs, Bootleg Beatles-style cheeky chappies – a triumph of wigs and beards over perceptive screenwriting."

 NME gave the film 2/5 stars and wrote: "Midas Man has some empathy for its subject and a warm performance from Emily Watson as his mother Queenie, but no real curiosity about what made him tick.
 For this reason, it ultimately does a disservice to both Epstein the manager and Epstein the man."

 The Jewish Chronicle wrote "The film is pleasingly awash with 1960s period style and is anchored by Fortune-Lloyd’s moving portrait of a gay man tragically isolated, assaulted and blackmailed because of his homosexuality."

 Variety was critical of the film, writing "'Midas Man' makes us feel for Brian.
 Yet the film is too sketchy about too may things."

 Rolling Stone was largely critical of the film, writing "A few fresh angles — like the moments Epstein breaks the fourth wall and addresses us directly on the plot — can’t quite compensate for the movie’s conventionality.
 Midas Man gently weeps for Epstein, and rightly so, but leaves his story largely earthbound."